hanwg/sg-bus-arrivals/README.md

 ### Subentry details

-Each subentry contains 3 services which corresponds to the 3 bus arrivals:
+Each subentry contains services which corresponds to the next bus arrivals:
 ![](images/services.png)

-Selecting any of the service will display the details of the bus arrivals exposed as sensors:
+Selecting any of the service will display the details of the bus arrival sensors:
 ![sensors](images/sensors.png)

 🎉 Congratulations!
 You have successfully added a new service to track bus arrivals.
-You can add more bus services if you like or read on for more details about the integration.
+You can add more bus services if you like or read on to explore further.

 ## Add train service alerts